Physics-/Model-Based and Data-Driven Methods for Low-Dose Computed Tomography: A survey: Experimental Comparison

-The training process was to minimize the MSE loss function.
+The training process for model evaluation was to minimize the MSE loss function with different kinds of the methods.
 The commonly used PSNR and SSIM metrics were adopted to quantify the performance of different denoising methods.
 To evaluate the visual effect of the results, we introduced the Frechet inception distance (FID) score~\cite{NIPS2017_8a1d6947}.
 A smaller FID score means a visual impression closer to the ground truth.
-Fig.~\ref{fig:6} shows the means of PSNR, SSIM, and FID scores of the whole testing set.
-In Fig.~\ref{fig:6}, the positions of the different methods on the axes represent PSNR and SSIM of the results, and the radii of the circles indicate the FID values of different methods.
-It can be seen that the conventional transform-based and unrolling-based methods have more robust performance.
-For the learned transform-based method, since the FC layers is of a large scale, the training process is more difficult, resulting in less stable reconstruction results.
-The performance of the denoiser-based algorithms is affected by the handcrafted parameters.
-The recommended parameters may not be optimal in this study, thus leading to sub-optimal results.
+Fig.~\ref{fig:6} shows the means of PSNR, SSIM, and FID scores on the whole testing set.
+In Fig.~\ref{fig:6}, the 2D positions of the different methods are specified by the horizontal and vertical coordinates representing PSNR and SSIM of the results respectively, and the radii of the circles indicate the FID values of different methods.
+It can be seen that the unrolling-based methods have more robust performance.
+FistaNet and LPD are in favorable spots.
+The denoiser-based methods also have outstanding performance, especially MomentumNet based on an iteration-dependent denoiser.
+The comparison between MomentumNet and CNNRPGD shows that iteration-dependent denoiser has clearly better performance.
+However, the training of an iteration-dependent denoiser is more complicated and time-consuming.
+The training time of MomentumNet for 200 epochs is more than 5 days, which is much longer than that needed by CNNRPGD.
+Additionally, the denoiser-based methods need manually setting regularization parameters, which often has a greater impact on the performance than the network architecture and requires a major fine-tuning effort.
+HDNet delivers the best performance among the physics-based methods, which proves that the simple FBP transform is effective for dual-domain-based reconstruction.
+For the learned transform-based method, since the FC layers is of a large scale, the training process is relatively difficult, compromising the stability of reconstruction results.

+Table~\ref{cost} shows the computational time of the compared methods.
+It can be seen that most methods can complete the reconstruction in a short time, which is beneficial for clinical applications.
+Given a large number of iterations, the computational time of the denoiser-based iterative methods are much greater than that of other methods.

+Unlike the unrolling-based methods which are end-to-end networks, the denoiser-based methods are implemented in the iterative framework.
+Therefore, it is important to study their convergence properties.
+In~\cite{gupta2018cnn} and~\cite{chun2020momentum}, the authors proved that the denoiser-based iterative methods can converge.
+Furthermore, even if the denoiser is applied to other iterative optimization schemes with a good convergence property, they should converge similarly, which demand a more rigorous justification in the future.